Improx/ModifiedValues/README.md

 ```

 COMPOUND AND NONCOMPOUND

+AddFraction is an example of a non-compound operation.

 the modifier uses either the compound or noncompound operation, whichever was set last.
 If needed, you can see which one is used by inquiring the `Modifier.Compound` bool.

 EXAMPLE about changing compound to non-compound